CutieQueenXZ/Flairbottish/README.md

 ## 💬 Credits

-Created with ❤️ by [your_username] as a fun automation project!
+Created with ❤️ by me as a fun automation project!